alan-maguire/wss/README.md

 Working set size (WSS) is the amount of memory a process or cgroup _uses_;
-resident set size (RSS) is the amount of memory a process or cgroup has allocated.
+resident set size (RSS) is the amount of memory a process or cgroup has resident in memory.
 These are not always identical, particularly when we are interested in application behaviour in a specific time window.

+Keeping track of RSS is easier for the kernel since it is involved in adding/removing memory from a process, whereas WSS is dictated by application memory access patterns that will change over time and update data that is harder to collect like page accessed bits.

 [testmem.c](./testmem.c) is a simple program that allows us to manipulate the RSS and WSS of a workload, either together or separately.